engtuncay/engtuncay.github.io/typescript/arts/art-ts-beginners-guide.md

 # Polymorphism

-Polymorphism is the ability of an object to take on many forms.
+Polymorphism is `the ability of an object to take on many forms`.
 In TypeScript, polymorphism is achieved through method `overriding`, where a method in a subclass has the same name and signature as a method in its superclass.

 Example: